cognitedata/inso-bootstrap-cli/README.md

 # scope of work

 - the prefix `inso-` names this solution as provided by Cognite Industry Solution team, and is nit (yet? :)) an offical supported cli from Cognite
-- it provides a configuration driven deployment for Cognite Bootstrap Pipelines (named `extpipes` in short)
+- it provides a configuration driven deployment for Cognite Bootstrap Pipelines (named `bootstrap` in short)
   - support to run it
     - from `poetry run`
     - from `python -m`